kahlertfr/depth-aware-motion-deblurring/two-phase-kernel/README.md

 ## Building

 This project uses [CMake](http://cmake.org/) as build tool chain.
 Use an additional build folder to have clean source folders.

+The easiest way is way of building this project is from the toplevel because all toplevel will be resolved correctly.
+Otherwise you need to ensure CMake can find a libargtable or you modify the CMakeLists to not build a command line tool.
+If you done this follow the next steps:

 ```bash
 # create a build directory (all CMake Files will be saved there)